GenjiPlayer/PersonalTrainerAi/README.md

 Postman should now display a workoutplan for your prefferd proficiancy.
 You can get a different workoutplan by changing proficiancy to begginer in the link.</br>

 ## User Stories:
+1. For Beginners:</br>
+    A person new to training will experience this app as an easy way to start working out and get a workout plan tailored to their beginner level.</br>

+2. For Intermediate Users:</br>
+    A person with intermediate training experience might discover new exercises they haven’t tried before or receive a completely new workout plan designed for someone with some gym experience.</br>

+3. For Experts:</br>
+    An expert in training will primarily use this app to switch up their workout plan and still receive a new program that is challenging for their skill level.</br>

+## Overview
 Our program is designed to help anyone looking to build muscle, whether they are completely new to exercise or experienced gym-goers seeking a fresh workout routine.
 The program starts by asking the user about their experience level, allowing them to choose between beginner, intermediate, or professional.
 Next, the user is prompted to provide key information, including their age, height, weight, and goal weight.
 Based on the input, the program generates a personalized workout plan that focuses on building muscle.
 The plan includes a detailed overview of exercises tailored to target specific muscle groups, such as back, legs, and more.